yomimono/stitchcraft/README.md

 # How can I use it?

-Stitchcraft bundles several executables for command-line use:
+Stitchcraft bundles several executables for command-line use.
+Many assume the presence of a `fonts.sqlite3` file in the current directory, which stores raster font information; if this file is missing, you're gonna have a bad time.

 ## Pattern Generation and Manipulation